mathspp/mathspp/pages/02.blog/04.pydonts/bite-sized-refactoring/item.en.md

 the `.upper()` vs `.lower()` going on.

-Now, if we work on factoring out that `.append()`, because that's independent of the value of `i % 2`, we could get something like
+Now, if we work on factoring out that `.append()`, because that's independent of the value of `idx % 2`, we could get something like

 ```py